FlatFilers/flatfile-plugins/.github/pull_request_template.md

-## Tell code reviewer what to test:
+## Please explain how to summarize this PR for the Changelog:

-## Tell Chat GPT how to summarize this pull request:
+## Tell code reviewer how and what to test: